ThePlasmak/average-shot-length/README.md

 # Introduction

-This Python script allows you to get the average shot length of a video file.
+This simple Python script allows you to get the average shot length of a video file through FFmpeg's scene change detection.
 It could be helpful to anyone studying film!

 # Prerequisites